thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 classLoaderTempalteResolver.setCheckExistence(true);
 ```

-This `checkExistence` flag forces the resolver perform a *real check* for resource existence during
+This `checkExistence` flag forces the resolver perform a *real check* for
-the resolution phase (and let the following resolver in the chain be called if existence check returns
+resource existence during the resolution phase (and let the following resolver
+in the chain be called if existence check returns false).
+While this might sound
-false).
-While this might sound as a good thing in every case, note that in most cases this will
+good in every case, in most cases this will mean a double access to the resource
-mean a double access to the resource itself (once for checking existence, another time for reading it),
+itself (once for checking existence, another time for reading it), and could be
-and this could be a performance issue in some scenarios like e.g. remote URL-based template resources
+a performance issue in some scenarios, e.g. remote URL-based template resources
--- a potential performance issue that might anyway get largely mitigated by the use of a template cache
+-- a potential performance issue that might anyway get largely mitigated by the
-(in which case templates will only be *resolved* the first time they are accessed).
+use of the template cache (in which case templates will only be *resolved* the
+first time they are accessed).